eamsdev/MiniESS/README.md

     ...
 ```

-When manipulating events, you are required to call the AddEvent method.
+When manipulating events, you need to call the `AddEvent` method.

 ```cs
 public void AddTodoItem(string description)